VacCrow/vaccrow.github.io/guides/savages/eden/E12S_Part1.md

 Everyone has to move to the safe side, before going to their assigned position once **Rapturous Reach** is done.
 Tethered players will move to the opposite side of their Lion and keep this positions to bait every **Lionsblazes**.
 Meanwhile the other players will separate into two pairs North and South.
 The melee stays in melee range and can even go inside one **Lionsblaze** to be sure to not get targeted by the King.
-At the same time, the ranged bait **Kingblaze** toward the left (or the right) of the King.
+At the same time, the ranged bait **Kingsblaze** toward the left (or the right) of the King.

 Quickly regroup mid to get healed and get ready for **Laser Eye**.
 Everyone should use their knockback immunity to stay in place, while the melee will move under the big King and hug the previous puddle to bait **Kingsblaze** toward the outside of the arena.
 The ranged must stay in melee range to avoid baiting the **Kingsblaze** and getting hit by the **Lionsblazes**.